Frequently Asked Questions

 What are the requirements for HIES accreditation?

-The requirements for HIES accreditation include demonstrating compliance with industry standards, maintaining appropriate insurance, having qualified personnel, and adhering to a code of conduct that prioritises consumer protection and quality service in home energy installations.
+The requirements for HIES accreditation include demonstrating compliance with rigorous standards for installation practices, providing evidence of relevant qualifications, and maintaining a commitment to consumer protection and quality assurance in the home energy sector.

 How does HIES handle consumer complaints effectively?